mojtaba-peyrovi/coursera-NLP/Second-Natural-Language-Processing-with-Probabilistic-Model/README.md

 In order to program this, we use **Dynamic Programming** or **Recursive programming** which solves the problem for a small portion, then uses the result of it to calculate the next iterations.

+### Assignment notes:
+[THIS](https://norvig.com/spell-correct.html](https://norvig.com/spell-correct.html)) article has the whole code in Python.

+photo: python-list-comprehension.png is a good review of list comprehension in Python.

+photo: python-list-comprehension_word_splits.png shows how to write word splits in list comprehension.